amiresf1983/MarvelTube/README.md

 As a Marvel fan, I want to search for Marvel content while utilising Youtube simultaneously, so that I can see videos and some information about the character I have searched in a single page.

-This is a web application that Integrates Youtube API and Marvel API to produce a simpler search experience.
+This is a web application that Integrates Youtube API and Marvel API to produce a simpler character search experience.
 In this project, a user can either search for a Marvel character or click any of the pre-loaded images and the application would show several Youtube videos related to that selected character.

 Users can use the Register button on the top-left of the page, enter their email addresses and passwords, and the program would use localStorage to remember those details.